Collaborative Engagement: Exemplar A4

 Oberg, D. (2021, November 8).
 IFLA School Library Manifesto 2021: Inspiration and Aspiration.
 Canadian School Libraries Journal 5 (3).
 Retrieved from https://journal.canadianschoollibraries.ca/ifla-school-library-manifesto-2021-inspiration-and-aspiration/

-The Chair of Canadian School Libraries (CSL) and co-editor of CSL Journal discusses the ethical foundations of school llbrarianship in this article originally written for the publication Synergy, the journal of the School Library Association of Victoria, Australia, published in CSL Journal with permission.
+The Chair of Canadian School Libraries (CSL) and co-editor of CSL Journal discusses the ethical foundations of school librarianship in this article originally written for the publication Synergy, the journal of the School Library Association of Victoria, Australia, published in CSL Journal with permission.
 Brooks Kirkland envisions the critical need to move from neutrality to activism, focusing prominently on “equity and inclusion, cultural competence and anti-racism, and supporting diversity in all aspects of school library practice”.

 Brooks Kirkland, Anita.
 (2021, November 8).
 Library Neutrality as Radical Practice.
 Canadian School Libraries Journal 5 (3).
 Retrieved from https://journal.canadianschoollibraries.ca/library-neutrality-as-radical-practice/